996 working hour system: ByteDance

 A CNBC article in May 2021 reported that workers at TikTok's parent company ByteDance were unhappy with the 996 work culture there and that people were turning down job opportunities at TikTok because of it.
 In November 2021, ByteDance moved away from 996 and mandated shorter working hours.
 Nevertheless, on 23 February 2022, the sudden death was reported of a 28-year-old employee at ByteDance, after he posted a message on Maimai, a career and social networking platform, the night before.
 ByteDance later issued a statement that was shared in an internal letter with its staff in China, according to which the employee felt dizzy after an hour of exercise at the company gym, before he was taken to the hospital.
 The incident raised scrutiny of the frequent overtime demands of Chinese tech companies.

 JD.com

-After 58.com's 996 schedule was made known to the public, an internal email from the vice-president Gang He (何剛) of JD.com was leaked online, which contained a demand for the management team of JD.com to implement the 996 working hour system "on a flexible basis".
+After 58.com's 996 schedule was made known to the public, an internal email from the vice-president Gang He (何刚) of JD.com was leaked online, which contained a demand for the management team of JD.com to implement the 996 working hour system "on a flexible basis".

-On 15 March 2019, an employee of JD.com alleged that some departments have begun implementing the 995 schedule, while other departments have already finished doing so.
+On 15 March 2019, an employee of JD.com alleged that some departments have begun implementing the 996 schedule, while other departments have already finished doing so.
 Following the report, the public relations department of JD.com announced that overtime work was not compulsory.